smoked salmon

 A creamy and refreshing potato salad featuring tender Yukon Gold potatoes, flaky smoked salmon, and a tangy dill dressing.
 It's an elegant and satisfying dish perfect for summer barbecues, picnics, or a light lunch.

-Cold-smoked salmon is cured in salt and smoked below 80°F, resulting in a smooth, silky texture similar to lox.
-Hot-smoked salmon is smoked at much higher temperatures, giving it a firm, flaky texture and a more intense smoky flavor.
+Cold-smoked salmon is smoked at temperatures below 80°F (27°C), resulting in a raw-like, silky texture.
+Hot-smoked salmon is smoked at higher temperatures, giving it a flaky, cooked texture similar to grilled salmon.

 smoked salmon is a versatile ingredient found in cuisines around the world.
 With 117 calories per 100g and 18.3 grams of protein, it's a nutritious addition to many dishes.